waku-org/docs.waku.org/docs/guides/reference/node-config-options.md

 | `websocket-secure-cert-path` |  | Secure websocket Certificate path:   '/path/to/cert.txt' |

 :::tip
-To configure your node using the provided configuration options, check out the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
+To configure your node using the provided configuration options, have a look at the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
 :::